 As mentioned earlier, your not spending a dime here comes at a different cost - the cost of time and energy.
 Building a network is hard.
 There will be lots of unanswered comments, lots of posts of your own with no commenters.
 Things will take time, that's for sure.
 One month is probably not enough, so start planning and scanning those communities.

-Still, there will be days when you can't come up with anything and all the new questions simply don't inspire even a bad answer from you.
+Still, there will be days when you can't come up with anything.
+All the new questions simply don't inspire even a bad answer from you.
 That's just how the game is, don't think too much about it, you'll do better tomorrow.

 But the good news outweighs the bad.
 Communities last.
 They often outstand the test of time, algorithm updates, or sometimes, regime changes.
-All that is needed for them to form and grow is you to show some respect and creativity.
+All they need to form and grow is you to show some respect and creativity.

 Make the job of connecting to people easier by using all the power of HustleCool for free.